pliang279/MultiViz/README.md

 ## Usage: MM-IMDb

+The raw MM-IMDb dataset can be downloaded from [here](https://archive.org/download/mmimdb/multimodal_imdb.hdf5).
+The `.hdf5` file downloaded can be used directly in the example scripts below.

+The analyses presented in the paper use an LRTF model for predicting the genres of movies from their posters and movie synopsis.
+To train this model on the MM-IMDb data, follow the instructions [here](https://archive.org/download/mmimdb/multimodal_imdb.hdf5).

+Here are a few example scripts for running the analyses presented in the paper with the LRTF model on the MM-IMDb dataset:

+(1) First & Second Order Gradients: ``structured-framework/examples/imdb_lrtf_gradsaliency.py``

+(2) Sparse Linear Model training and visualization: ``structured-framework/examples/imdb_lrtf_sparselinearmodel.py``

+(3) Unimodal LIME: ``structured-framework/examples/imdb_lrtf_unimodallime.py``

 ## Usage: Flickr30k

 To download the Flickr30k dataset, follow the instructions shared on the [official page](http://shannon.cs.illinois.edu/DenotationGraph/) provided in the Downloads section.
 If you are interested in evaluating the cross-modal interpretations against ground-truth annotations, the Flickr30k Entities annotations can be found on [this GitHub repository](https://github.com/BryanPlummer/flickr30k_entities).